Garlic Butter Pork Bites with Lemon

 Why We Love this Recipe

-- Versatile-Serve these skillet pork bites over rice, mashed potatoes, or pasta to soak up the rich lemon garlic butter sauce, and pair them with your favorite veggie sides.
+- Versatile-Serve these pork chop bites over rice, mashed potatoes, or pasta to soak up the rich lemon garlic butter sauce, and pair them with your favorite veggie sides.

-- Kid-friendly– This pork dish is bite-sized, just the way our kiddos like it!
+- Kid-friendly– This easy pork dinner is bite-sized, just the way our kiddos like it!

 🛒 Ingredients & Substitutions